etingof/pyasn1/docs/source/contents.rst

 first, unsuccessful, version of the Internet.
 You can read many interesting `discussions <https://news.ycombinator.com/item?id=8871453>`_ on that topic.

-In the following years, generations of software engineers tackled the serialization problem many times.
+In the following years, generations of software engineers tackled the serialisation problem many times.
 We can see that in Google's `ProtoBuffers <https://developers.google.com/protocol-buffers/>`_ or `FlatBuffers <https://google.github.io/flatbuffers/>`_, for example.
 Interestingly, many new takes on binary protocol design do not depart